MDAX1/MDAX1/README.md

-- 👋 Hi, I’m @MDAX1
+- 👋 Hi, I’m @MDAX1.
-- 👀 I’m interested in Full Stack Development
+- 👀 I’m a Full Stack Developer.
-- 🌱 I’m currently learning Angular & React
+- 🌱 I’m currently working with MERN stack.
-- 💞️ I’m looking to collaborate on future projects
+- 💞️ I’m looking to collaborate and work on future projects.
-- 📫 How to reach me github.com/MDAX1
+- 📫 How to reach me github.com/MDAX1.

 <!---
 MDAX1/MDAX1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.